kerim371/G_Seis/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

-   :caption: Contents:
+   about
+   api/api

-Indices and tables
+indexes and tables
 ==================

 * :ref:`genindex`